 Jute is rich in iron, protein calcium, thiamin, riboflavin, niacin, and folate.
 There are several varieties of Jute plants.
 There are also several recipes of Jute, lalo, Jews mallow or saluyot.
 It is widely consumed in many parts of Africa, the Middle East and parts of the Caribbean.

 Jute leaves are harvested 30-60 days after planting, depending on variety.
 The plants may be harvested once or several times and pick-your-own farms are very strict with the schedule.
 With multiple harvests, only young leaves and shoots are picked every two to there weeks.
 The plants need time to grow and to flower.

 Edible Jute has many nutritional values.
 Its unique benefits include immunity, heart health, bone health and has excellent anti-inflammation properties.
 Finding this wonderful plant is not easy.

-Have you made also shared one of the many recipes we cooked in Haiti, Jute (Lalo) with Beef, Spinach, and Blue Crabs.
+Have you also cook one of the many recipes we shared?
+For example, Jute (Lalo) with Beef, Spinach, and Blue Crabs?
 Not only this recipe has been getting lots of views so does my article titled “Jute (Lalo) Leaves and its benefits.”

 Visit a Middle-Eastern, African, or Caribbean market for Jute, Lalo, Saluyot, or Jews Mallow.